 If you’re getting ready for FSU to kick off at noon and you’d rather get some breakfast instead of burger or pizza, Maple Street Biscuit Company definitely has you covered with some Southern comfort food.
 And it won’t leave you hungry, either.

 This would be the perfect brunch meal if you are headed to the stadium for an early game and don’t want to tailgate.
 Anything covered in gravy is going to be a great choice.

-Burgers, pizza, and gravy aren’t the only options for a Saturday feast.
-You may want crab cakes, scallops or other types of seafood.
+Burgers, pizza and gravy aren’t the only options for a Saturday feast.
+You may want crab cakes, scallops or other types of seafood for an entree.
 Sushi in Florida is always a great option, and Bird’s Aphrodisiac Oyster Shack is one of the places to go for it in Tallahassee.

 They don’t just serve seafood, though.
-They also have burgers, chicken, hot dogs, and beer along with entertainment throughout the week.
-So this may be the perfect place to go before a game, or even afterwards to celebrate a ‘Noles victory.
+They also have burgers, chicken, hot dogs and beer along with live music throughout the week.
+This may be the perfect place to go before a game or even afterwards to celebrate a ‘Noles victory.